-- Note: Connect fields feature is currently available for trial, professional and business accounts.
+- Note: Connect fields feature is available for trial, professional and business accounts.

-We do not currently have filtering, field validations, and other 3rd party integrations, import, export, lead conversion, bulk-edit, merge, global search and mobile support yet.
+We do not currently have filtering, field validations, and other 3rd party integrations, import, lead conversion, bulk-edit, merge, or global search.

 Connect fields allows you to create a custom relationship between a single record and multiple other records.
 If you need to go beyond using the 'Related' section of a record profile to define why these records are related, or if you need to create a 1:many relationship between records, connect fields are here for you.